Bell’s HR, 3 RBIs help Pirates take down Angels 10-7

 ANAHEIM, Calif.
+(AP) — Pittsburgh Pirates slugger Josh Bell has pulled himself out of a recent slump with some extra film study and a return to better habits as a hitter.

+Not only has he found his form, Bell helped the floundering Pirates find their footing.

-(AP) — Josh Bell homered and had three RBIs to help the Pittsburgh Pirates rally for a 10-7 win over the Los Angeles Angels on Tuesday night.
+Bell homered and had three RBIs to help the Pirates rally for a 10-7 win over the Los Angeles Angels on Tuesday night.

+“It’s awesome to get our bats alive,” said Bell, who homered for the fourth straight interleague game to set a new Pirates record.
+“Hopefully it starts a new trend the next couple of weeks and hopefully we can finish this thing strong.”

 José Osuna drove in two runs, and Bryan Reynolds added a solo homer for the Pirates, who have won consecutive games for the first time since July 6-7 against Milwaukee.